 Olly is a coach who works to empower, support and motivate clients to find their own solutions to both personal and professional issues.
 He uses a straightforward, conversation based working process, and has worked with clients from many different walks of life, including those in Business, the Creative Industries and Education.
 Olly also runs specialised sessions designed for clients who are preparing for interviews and presentations.
 Sessions on request by email.

-Rachel believes in working with her clients to help them process and heal their emotional difficulties.
+Rachel is a trauma informed practitioner.
 She creates a safe and relational environment and uses an integrative approach in order to encourage depth and a greater understanding of the issues that her clients are working through.
-Rachel works with a range of issues including anxiety, depression, grief, loss and childhood adversity.
+Rachel specialises in child and adolescent mental health, developmental trauma and working with adults who have lived in the care system and/or have been adopted.
+Rachel's experience also includes working with a range of issues such as: anxiety, depression, grief, loss and childhood adversity.

 MA, HCPC, BAAT